 Chris Cillizza and James Pindell suggest in The Washington Post and The Boston Globe, respectively, that Trump may have either orchestrated or exploited leaked comments from his Supreme Court nominee, Neil Gorsuch, in order to improve his chances of being confirmed by the Senate.

-Gorsuch called tweets in which Trump disparaged the judges who suspended his Muslim travel ban “disheartening”.
+Gorsuch called a tweet in which Trump disparaged the judges who suspended his Muslim travel ban “disheartening”.

-The theory is that Trump wanted those remarks to get out, so that Gorsuch would look moderate compared to him and Senate Democrats and skeptical Republicans will be more inclined to vote him on the Supreme Court.
+The theory is that Trump wanted those remarks to get out, so that Gorsuch would look moderate by comparison and Senate Democrats as well as skeptical Republicans would be more inclined to vote him on the Supreme Court.